newtonmathematic/runwise-waitlist-final/RESEND_SETUP.md

 2. Click "Send Bulk Emails"
 3. The system will:
    - Fetch all users from your Notion database
-   - Send emails in batches of 50
+   - Send emails sequentially with rate limiting
    - Show you the results (successful/failed)

 ## 📊 Free Tier Limits